- Search The Registry

 *Harold Amos was born on this date in 1918.
 He was a Black microbiologist and professor.

-He was a native of Pennsauken, N.J., Amos graduated from Springfield College in Springfield, Mass with a baccalaureate. in 1941.
-He had gone there on an academic scholarship, something few Blacks received at that time.
+He was a native of Pennsauken, N.J.
+Amos graduated from Springfield College in Springfield, Mass, with a baccalaureate, in 1941.
+He had gone there on an academic scholarship, which few Blacks received then.
 He served in the U.S. Army Quartermaster Corps in Europe during World War II.

-Following this service, he earned an MA from Harvard University, and then received his PhD from the HMS Division of Medical Sciences in 1952.
-From 1951 to 1952, he was a Fulbright scholar at the Pasteur Institute in Paris and, in 1954; he joined the Medical School faculty as an instructor in the Department of Bacteriology and Immunology.
-From 1968 until 1971, and again from 1975 until 1978, he served as chair of the department (now the Department of Microbiology and Molecular Genetics).
+Following this service, he earned an MA from Harvard University and his Ph.D. from the HMS Division of Medical Sciences in 1952.
+From 1951 to 1952, he was a Fulbright scholar at the Pasteur Institute in Paris, and, in 1954; he joined the Medical School faculty as an instructor in the Department of Bacteriology and Immunology.
+From 1968 until 1971 and from 1975 until 1978, he served as chair of the department (now the Department of Microbiology and Molecular Genetics).